-Oberlin is unusual among liberal arts colleges in that six of the 29 to 37 seats on its Board of Trustees are filled through direct election by alumni.
+Oberlin is rare among liberal arts colleges in that six of the 29 to 37 seats on its Board of Trustees are filled through direct election by alumni.
 Alumni have a unique opportunity to elect trustees who will join a Board that is mindful of the traditions and heritage of the institution and whose current members take their important fiduciary responsibilities very seriously.

 All Oberlin graduates are eligible to cast a vote for an alumni-elected trustee, a tradition that dates back to 1878.
 Each alumni-elected trustee serves a four-year term, with the terms staggered to allow for at least one election each year.
-The candidate receiving the most votes will be declared elected for a four-year term starting July 1, 2020.
+The candidate receiving the most votes will be declared elected for a four-year term starting July 1.
 A vote is an affirmation of the Oberlin tradition and confirmation of your support for Oberlin.
 It costs nothing but has immense value.